AliJalil/week7-2/README.md

+# My Chat:
-# My Chat, is a test application to implement basics of UI design.
+# is a test application to implement basics of UI design.
 #THE-CHANCE